simonski/kp/README.md

 The file itself is plaintext, the values of the keys are encrypted using your public key.

-## Initial Setup
+## Verify Setup

-This will verify your environment variables, file locations and encryption keys.
+(Optional) this step will verify your installation, environment variables, file locations and encryption keys.
+You don't *have* to do this as the defaults *should* work on modern mac, Windows and Linux variants.

 	cryptic verify

+Assuming you get a "Verification Success" message, you can then use `cryptic` in the following manner:

 ## Store a key